 A further study (Franklin et al 2018) found that the main prey items of cats are mice, followed by rats, small lizards, then common species of birds.
 A Brisbane City Council analysis of the stomach contents of 25 cats found only one species – the Black Rat (Brisbane City Council 2015).

-While cats may certainly kill individual native animals, they have not been found to have an overall impact on biodiversity in urban areas.
+While cats may certainly kill individual native animals, they have not been found to have an overall impact on biodiversity or populations in urban areas.

 Since the federal government launched its so-called ‘war on cats’, it has spent large sums of money funding studies on cats.

-Some of these have made estimates of the number of animals cats kill per year throughout Australia (not in urban areas.
+Some of these studies have estimated the number of animals cats kill per year throughout Australia (not specifically in urban areas.
 In urban areas, there is markedly less available habitat, wildlife numbers and species diversity than in the bush).

-However, these studies have not determined if this is significant at a population level.
+However, these studies have consistently failed to indicate if this is significant at a population level.
+One can surmise why.